tess-jl/aws-developer-course/notes/18_AWS_Security_Encryption.md

 ### Encryption SDK Overview
 -need to know when we should be using it
--if KMS hasa a limit of 4KB how does it do it?
+-if KMS has a a limit of 4KB how does it do it?
 --> via envelope encryption, very cumbersome to implement
 * instead use **AWS Encryption SDK** that helps us use Envelope Encryption (VERY different from the **S3 encryption SDK**) --> can be used as a CLI tool!